 - Cold Temperatures: The temperatures during the winter in Wisconsin are expected to be colder, particularly in the inland areas.
 This means that when precipitation does occur, there is a higher likelihood of it falling as snow.

 - Potential for Ice Events: With the storm track further south, the boundary between the colder air in the north and warmer air in the south might lead to freezing rain or sleet in some cases, rather than just snow.

 Residents of Wisconsin should keep a close watch on weather forecasts as the winter progresses and be prepared for variable conditions.
 It's essential to take necessary precautions for cold weather and have contingency plans in place for snow and ice events.

 How to Prepare for the 2023-2024 Winter Season in Milwaukee

 Business owners and households across the region would be wise to familiarize themselves with the Wisconsin winter forecast and start stocking up on salt suppliers (stored in a cool, dry place).
 And, of course, having a snow contingency plan in place is important so everyone knows what to do if there's a snow emergency.

 It's also important to analyze your outdoor area and repair any potholes or cracks in paving, pathways, and parking lots.
 They're problematic for two reasons, the first being that someone could trip, and the second being that the freeze-thaw effect of ice and water will expand the cracks as the seasons go by.

 The most effective way to prepare is to hire the help of expert snow removal contractors.
-At Earth Development, we have more than 20 years of experience providing reliable snow removal and ice management services to businesses and homes of all sizes.
-We are taking the requests for snow removal for the next 2021-2022 season!
+At Earth Development, we have more than 20 years of experience providing reliable snow and ice management services to businesses.
+We are taking the requests for snow removal for the next 2022-2023 season!